tianyuan-lu/Tabula-Muris-Processing-single-cell-RNAseq/README.md

 # Tabula_Muris_Processing_single_cell_RNAseq
 Pipeline for processing and analyzing single cell RNAseq data

-Key steps of our analysis are presented below.
+Key steps of our analysis are explained below.
 Please also refer to our manuscript regarding other analyses not online.
 For technical details please contact Tianyuan Lu (tianyuan.lu@mail.mcgill.ca) or Dr. Jessica C. Mar (j.mar@uq.edu.au).

 ### Preprocessing
 ---